global-reef/AR-attractor/README.md

 ## Notes
 - Survey data are collected by Global Reef researchers based in Koh Tao, Thailand.
 - Fieldwork and data processing are ongoing; results may be updated as more surveys are completed.
-- This project contributes to understanding the ecological role of mid-shelf reef features in regional conservation planning.
+- This project contributes to understanding the ecological role of intentional shipwrecks in regional conservation planning.

 ---